rogerhu/compsci_guides/Number-of-Good-Paths.md

 - Adjacency List: We already have an adjacency list, let's make it a adjacency dictionary.
 - Adjacency Matrix: We can use an adjacency matrix to store the graph, but this will make the problem more complicated.
 - Topological Sort: In order to have a topological sorting, the graph must not contain any cycles.
 We cannot apply this sort to this problem because we can have cycles in our graph.
 - Union Find: Are there find and union operations here?
 Can you perform a find operation where you can determine which subset a particular element is in?
-This can be used for determining if two elements are in the same subset.
-Can you perform a union operation where you join two subsets into a single subset?
-Can you check if the two subsets belong to same set?
-If no, then we cannot perform union.
+The approach used in this code is to sort the edges based on the maximum value of the vertices in the edge, and then use a union-find algorithm to group the vertices in the graph into connected components.
+The union-find algorithm is implemented using a disjoint set data structure, which is a collection of disjoint sets (or connected components) in the graph.

 ## 3: P-lan

 > **Plan** the solution with appropriate visualizations and pseudocode.

+*General idea: use a union-find algorithm to group the vertices in the graph into connected components.
+Sort the edges based on the maximum value of the vertices in the edge to minimize the maximum value of the vertices in a good path.
+And return the number of good paths in the graph.

 ```markdown